cosmos/ibc/spec/ics-002-client-semantics/README.md

 * `get`, `set`, `Path`, and `Identifier` are as defined in [ICS 24](../ics-024-host-requirements).

 * `CommitmentRoot` is as defined in [ICS 23](../ics-023-vector-commitments).
-It must provide an inexpensive way for downstream logic to verify whether key-value pairs are present in state at a particular height.
+It must provide an inexpensive way for downstream logic to verify whether key/value pairs are present in state at a particular height.

 * `ConsensusState` is an opaque type representing the state of a validity predicate.
   `ConsensusState` must be able to verify state updates agreed upon by the associated consensus algorithm.